Published on: 08/29/16

 A selection of our products

-CBD as we know is a natural cannabinoid found in cannabis, but in most countries cannabis is illegal because it contains THC – the bit that gets you stoned.
-However, CBD can also be found in hemp – which is effectively the same plant, it just has next to no levels of THC and is therefore legal almost everywhere in the world.
+CBD, as we know, is a natural cannabinoid found in cannabis, but in most countries, cannabis is illegal because it contains THC – the compound that gets you high.
+However, CBD can also be found in hemp – which is effectively the same plant as cannabis, only hemp has been cultivated for its super-low levels of THC – which is legal almost everywhere in the world.

-As scientific and anecdotal evidence begin to mount, so does the interest in CBD, both from consumers and those selling the product and there are some unscrupulous companies taking advantage of the CBD gold rush.
-So it is vitally important to find a clean, ethically produced source of CBD oil that comes with Organic and GMP (Good Manufacturing Process) certification.
+As scientific and anecdotal evidence begins to mount, so does the interest for CBD, from consumers to those selling the product.
+Some unscrupulous companies are beginning to take advantage of the CBD gold rush, so it is vitally important to find a clean, ethically produced source of CBD oil that comes with Organic and GMP (Good Manufacturing Process) certification.

-We always recommend that people do their own research looking at peer reviews on sites such as Trustpilot.
-Of course these only count as further anecdotal evidence, but they are a good indication of the quality of a product and the customer care involved.
+We always recommend that people do their own research, like looking at peer reviews on sites such as Trustpilot.
+Of course, these only count as further anecdotal evidence, but they are a good indication of the quality of a product and the customer care involved.

-“Great product almost seems like an cure all.
+- "Great product almost seems like an cure all.
 I got it for stress and anxiety.
 Which impedes sex with me totally relaxed after taking it.
 Checked my blood pressure after using your product it’s now in an good range.
-And the list seems to go on and on…great product”.
+And the list seems to go on and on…great product" - D.C, Endoca customer.

-“Have been using the 10 mg CBD Capsule for 6 nights now and have noticed a difference in my ability to fall asleep, less intra-ocular pressure and much less tension in my sterno-clydo-mastoid muscles.
+- "Have been using the 10 mg CBD Capsule for 6 nights now and have noticed a difference in my ability to fall asleep, less intra-ocular pressure and much less tension in my sterno-clydo-mastoid muscles.
 I am retired Military and a Vietnam Vet with PTSD.
-This seems to be lessening my hypervigilance and overall stress“.
+This seems to be lessening my hypervigilance and overall stress" - Michael, Endoca customer.

-These are personal testimonies and are not scientific proof of CBD’s efficacy for anxiety.
-Under EU legislation Endoca cannot make any claims about CBD’s medical uses so if you do decide to take CBD, please be sure to inform your doctor or health practitioner, especially if you are taking other medication.
+These personal testimonies are not scientific proof of the efficacy of CBD oil for anxiety.
+Under EU legislation Endoca cannot make any claims about CBD’s medical uses, so if you do decide to take CBD for anxiety, please be sure to inform your doctor or health practitioner, especially if you are taking other medication.

-However, we do believe just around the corner is an unavoidable tipping point waiting to happen, after which there will be no option but the funding of appropriate clinical studies, facilitating a long awaited, integration of CBD into mainstream treatment for anxiety.
+However, we do believe that just around the corner is an unavoidable tipping point waiting to happen, after which there will be no option but the funding of appropriate clinical studies, facilitating a long-awaited integration of mainstream treatment with CBD for anxiety.

-We can all be part of that growing medical cannabis critical mass and create the momentum for change.
+We can all be part of that growing critical mass of medical cannabis and create the momentum for change.
 We’d love to hear about your experiences with CBD and anxiety.
 Please leave your feedback on Facebook or in the comments section of this blog.